OpenLMIS/openlmis-requisition-orderable-versioning-migration/README.md

 ## Error reporting

-If the script is run twice, it should not corrupt the data, since it does not modify the schema - we only set orderable versionId field in requisition line items.
+If the script is run twice, it should not corrupt the data, since it does not modify the schema - we only set orderable versionNumber field in requisition line items.
 Any additional data that was added in the meantime will be migrated.